sictweb/bti425-2020/notes/security-intro.md

 #### 2. Authentication

 Authentication is the process of presenting and validating credentials.
 There are two process workflows.
-One is followed when a user has not yet autheticated, and the other is followed when a user has been recently authenticated, and requests another resource.
+One is followed when a user has not yet authenticated, and the other is followed when a user has been recently authenticated, and requests another resource.

 <br>